Trump's homeland security adviser Bossert resigns on Bolton's request

 “Tom led the White House’s efforts to protect the homeland from terrorist threats, strengthen our cyber defenses, and respond to an unprecedented series of natural disasters,” she said.

-Bolton’s arrival at the White House also prompted the departure of Trump’s national security council spokesman, Michael Anton.
+A source close to Bolton said other departures might be upcoming as the new national security adviser builds his own team in some sectors.

-The partial purge raised concern from Democratic Senator Chris Coons, a member of the Senate Foreign Relations Committee, who told CNN Bolton “seems to be swiftly moving to eliminate or to move toward an early retirement several of the president’s advisers.”
+The potential purge raised concern from Democratic Senator Chris Coons, a member of the Senate Foreign Relations Committee, who told CNN that Bolton “seems to be swiftly moving to eliminate or to move toward an early retirement several of the president’s advisers.”

 Jamil Jaffer, a former chief counsel to the Senate Foreign Relations Committee and associate counsel to Bush, said it was a “huge mistake” to force Bossert out.